folkforms/markdown-to-x/docs/structure.md

 # Structure Document

-The structure document describes the structure of your markdown input files, and denotes the data in those documents that you want to capture.
+The structure document describes the structure of your input markdown files.
+It specifies what data you want to capture for later use.

 For example, if this is one of your input files: